 Economists need economic history, but they aren't typically getting much of it in their university training.
 This is because their professors were themselves never taught it.
 I lead a pedagogical research project to develop new teaching and learning material aimed at solving this problem.
 Find out more about the project inan op-ed I wrote for QPol, and a podcast interviewfor Palgrave Macmillan.

 Economic history can be taught as a stand-alone module, or by embedding it within other economics field courses.
 The latter is the way "non-economic historians" can more easily engage with my field.
 An Economist's Guide to Economic History (Palgrave Macmillan, Dec.
 2018) contains our specially-developed economic history teaching material, and can be used in both pedagogical approaches.
-Visit our dedicated website to find out more.
-Get in touch if you share our vision and are keen to contribute.

 Promotional video for An Economist's Guide to Economic History produced by Econ Films.